d-miller/d-miller.github.io/_posts/2014-5-18-Stereotypes-Table-New.md

 I love that the table is so simple (just one interactive control!), yet directly influenced news coverage in [_Pacific Standard_](http://www.psmag.com/health-and-behavior/when-it-comes-to-female-scientists-seeing-is-believing), [_Science_](http://news.sciencemag.org/social-sciences/2015/05/science-still-seen-male-profession-according-international-study-gender-bias), [_U.S.
 News_](http://www.usnews.com/news/blogs/data-mine/2015/05/18/stem-gender-stereotypes-common-across-the-world), and [_Yahoo News_](http://news.yahoo.com/gender-science-stereotype-strongest-holland-082246004.html).
 This example demonstrates an important point: simple graphics can sometimes present information more effectively than graphics with many distracting bells and whistles.

 In this case, the table helped provide reporters with information about international rankings and statistics.
 Those reporters did not directly contact me about such details.
-In fact, only one of those outlets interviewed me on the phone, but we didn’t talk about the detailed rankings discussed in the [final news piece](http://news.sciencemag.org/social-sciences/2015/05/science-still-seen-male-profession-according-international-study-gender-bias).
+In fact, only one of those outlets interviewed me on the phone, but we didn’t talk about the detailed rankings that appeared in the [final news piece](http://news.sciencemag.org/social-sciences/2015/05/science-still-seen-male-profession-according-international-study-gender-bias).

 So how did the reporters know about my website?
-[Northwestern University’s press release](http://www.northwestern.edu/newscenter/stories/2015/05/gender-science-stereotypes-persist-across-the-world.html) explicitly mentioned it.
-That leads to another tip: if you’ve made awesome graphics for your research, work with your university’s or company’s public relations office to promote it.
+[Northwestern University’s press release](http://www.northwestern.edu/newscenter/stories/2015/05/gender-science-stereotypes-persist-across-the-world.html) mentioned it.
+So here's a tip: if you’ve made awesome graphics for your research, work with your university’s or company’s public relations office to promote it.

 <script src="../assets/test/lib/d3.v3.min.js"></script>
 <link rel="stylesheet" href="../assets/test/styles/styles.css">